I help adults and families to embrace language learning and language travel, especially in Asia/Pacific!

 Over the past few years (30 + years) I have studied Chinese, Vietnamese, Japanese, French, Estonian, Spanish, Indonesian and Italian.
 All to a varied level!

-Sign up to receive all my top tips for language travels and language learning inspiration.
+Sign up to receive all my top tips for language travels and language learning inspiration and to hear about my upcoming online language, food and travel events.

 Connect with me on Facebook and Instagram and share your language learning and travel insights.